DataDog/go-profiler-notes/README.md

 Got great links to recommend?
 Open an issue or PR, I'd happy to add your suggestions : ).

+## License

+The markdown files in this repository are licensed under the [CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).

 ## Disclaimers

 I work at [Datadog](https://www.datadoghq.com/) on [Continuous Profiling](https://www.datadoghq.com/product/code-profiling/) for Go.
 You should check it out.
 We're also [hiring](https://www.datadoghq.com/jobs-engineering/#all&all_locations) : ).